richdost/aws-rest/README.md

 ## REST Configuration
 Specify your REST collections in ./rest/config.js.
 By default there is a single REST collection named **mindmap**.
+Also specify AWS profile and zone and pipeline version there.

 **Currently the profile name of claudia is hardcoded**.
 Other names will not work.
 Todo fix.